dylanpieper/ShinySurveyJS-Template/readme.md

 ## Why SurveyJS?

 [SurveyJS](https://surveyjs.io/) is a JavaScript library for designing forms and questionnaires with a rich ecosystem that includes a [visual editor](https://surveyjs.io/create-free-survey) and detailed [documentation](https://surveyjs.io/documentation).
 It offers complete backend flexibility, as its libraries work seamlessly with any combination of server and database technologies.
-The front-end natively supports branching and conditional logic, input validation, wide variety of question types, theme and css options, panels and pages, and multiple languages.
+The front-end natively supports branching and conditional logic, input validation, a wide variety of question types, theme and css options, panels and pages, and multiple languages.

-There are a couple amazing Shiny-based survey tools like [surveydown](https://github.com/surveydown-dev/surveydown) or [shinysurveys](https://github.com/jdtrat/shinysurveys).
+There are a couple amazing survey tools for Shiny like [surveydown](https://github.com/surveydown-dev/surveydown) or [shinysurveys](https://github.com/jdtrat/shinysurveys).
 However, these tools rely on Shiny for building the user interface (UI) and are limited to hosting a single survey per server.
-Because SurveyJS manages most of the UI components, it simplifies the development of a Shiny codebase that supports abstraction, such as hosting multiple surveys on the same server with unique dynamic field configurations.
+While Shiny can offer beautiful and powerful UI components, SurveyJS does not require the UI to be developed or defined in Shiny.
+This feature makes it easier to build scalable Shiny applications that can host multiple surveys on a single server, complete with reactive components and unique dynamic field configurations.

 The current implementation of ShinySurveyJS uses the [SurveyJS jQuery Form Library](https://www.npmjs.com/package/survey-jquery).